httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 with an extension parameter to the `Forwarded` field; however, doing so would have had some disadvantages that this draft endeavored to avoid.
-The `Forwarded` field syntax allows for information about a full chain of proxied HTTP requests, whereas the `Client-Cert` field of this document is concerned only with conveying information about the certificate presented by the originating client on the TLS connection to the TTRP (which appears as the server from that client's perspective) to backend applications.
-The multi-hop syntax of the `Forwarded` field is expressive but also more complicated, which would make processing it more cumbersome, and more importantly, make properly sanitizing its content as required by {{sec}} to prevent field injection considerably more difficult and error prone.
-Thus, this draft opted for the flatter and more straightforward structure of a single `Client-Cert` header.
+The `Forwarded` field syntax allows for information about a full chain of proxied HTTP requests, whereas the `Client-Cert` and `Client-Cert-Chain` header fields of this document are concerned only with conveying information about the certificate presented by the originating client on the TLS connection to the TTRP (which appears as the server from that client's perspective) to backend applications.
+The multi-hop syntax of the `Forwarded` field is expressive but also more complicated, which would make processing it more cumbersome, and more importantly, make properly sanitizing its content as required by {{sec}} to prevent field injection considerably more difficult and error-prone.
+Thus, this draft opted for a flatter and more straightforward structure.

-## The Whole Certificate and Only the Whole Certificate
+## The Whole Certificate and Certificate Chain

 Different applications will have varying requirements about what information from the client certificate is needed, such as the subject and/or issuer distinguished name, subject alternative name(s), serial number, subject public key info, fingerprint, etc..
-Furthermore some applications, such as "OAuth 2.0 Mutual-TLS Client Authentication and Certificate-Bound Access Tokens"
+Furthermore, some applications, such as
 {{?RFC8705}}, make use of the entire certificate.
 In order to accommodate the latter and ensure wide applicability by not trying to cherry-pick particular certificate information, this draft opted to pass the full encoded certificate